-Out of the 100 cats, only one had normal test results.
-49 had chronic inflammation in the small intestine, and 50 had a form of cancer in the small intestine.
+Out of the 300 cats, only one had normal test results.
+49 had chronic inflammation in the small intesting, and 50 had some form of cancer in the small intestine.
 46 of the cancer group had lymphoma.
+The results of the study were published in the Journal of the American Veterinary Medical Association.

-These findings are staggering and make it abundantly clear that cat guardians and veterinarians must stop diminishing the seriousness of chronic vomiting and/or diarrhea.
+These findings are staggering and make it abundantly clear that cat parents and veterinarians must stop diminishing the seriousness of chronic vomiting and/or diarrhea.

 Proper diagnosis is critical

 To rule out other causes of gastrointestinal problems, your veterinarian will perform diagnostic tests that may include complete blood cell counts, blood chemistry, thyroid function tests, urinalysis, fecal analysis, abdominal x-rays, and ultrasound.
-The most definitive way to diagnose IBD is through biopsies of small samples of the intestinal lining.
+The most definitive way to diagnose inflammatory bowel disease or intestinal lymphoma is through biopsies of small samples of the intestinal lining.
 Unfortunately, many veterinarians will use endoscopy to obtain these biopsies, which, while less invasive than surgical biopsy, will not always reach the abnormal sections of the intestine.
 Dr. Norsworthy found that the only way to definitively distinguish between inflammatory bowel disease and intestinal cancer was by obtaining full thickness biopsies surgically.

 Intestinal disease is very treatable